-How In-House Lawyers Can Say No to Taking on More Work
+How In-Housers Can Say No To Taking On More Work

-It’s not easy to say “no” in a busy law department or even if you are the only attorney working for an organization.
+It’s not easy to say no to taking on more work in a busy law department.
+And for some, it’s nearly impossible if you are the only attorney working for an organization.
 However, if you cannot do the work or do it efficiently, on-time and while fulfilling your other obligations, saying “no” is sometimes the best way to serve your client.
-An article at the Harvard Business Review has a number of suggestions on how you can say “no” while managing potential repercussions and downsides:
+An article at the Harvard Business Review has a number of suggestions on how you can say “no” while managing potential repercussions and downsides.
+Part of being a valuable member of the in-house team is avoiding burnout, and many in-house counsel report that they are working even longer hours than their Biglaw counterparts.
+So adding the power of “no” to your skillset is critical to your future success.

 “Sometimes you have too much on your plate or you’re just not interested in taking on a project you’ve been asked to work on.
 You might not have a choice in the matter, but if you do, how do you turn down the opportunity in a way that won’t offend the person offering?
 How can you avoid being labeled “not a team player” or “difficult to work with”?”